 Kalau Almony is a masters student in Japanese Language and Literature at the University of Hawaii Manoa and a Japanese-English translator.
-His translation of Nao-cola Yamazaki’s “Cavities and Kindness” appeared in Words Without Borders, and his translation of Fuminori Nakamura’s The Kingdom is forthcoming from Soho Press this summer.
+He has translated Nao-cola Yamazaki’s “Cavities and Kindness” in Words Without Borders, and Fuminori Nakamura’s The Kingdom.
+His translation of Nakamura’s epic, Cult X, is forthcoming from Soho Press in spring 2018.

 Alex Andriesse is a writer, editor, and translator from French.
 He has a doctorate from Boston College.
 His translation of the first volume of Chateaubriand’s Mémoires d’Outre-Tombe will be published by New York Review Classics in 2017.

 Jenny Buckland is a Spanish into English translator who has recently graduated with an MA in Applied Translation Studies from the University of Leeds.
 She currently works in an independent bookshop in London, taking on freelance translation projects on the side.
 She is working on an anthology of prose poetry by Eduardo Moga after initially translating some of his work for International Writers at Leeds.
 Follow her at @jennybcklnd91

 Joshua Daniel Edwin‘s poetry appears in a variety of publications in print and online.
 His translations of Dagmara Kraus’ poetry were awarded a 2012 PEN/Heim Translation Fund Grant and appear in a chapbook from Argos Books.
 He lives in Brooklyn and is a member of the editorial board for the magazine Circumference: Poetry in Translation.